rmorsomme/Sudoku-Solver/RMD.md

 Introduction
 ============

 This is a short script presenting a simple algorithm to solve any sudoku grid in a very fast manner.
+It follows two very simple principles:

+1. If there is only one value left to fill a cell, fill the cell with it.

+2. If a value has only one possible location left in a row, column or box, write it there.

 Representations
 ===============

-The matrix `grid` and the array `poss` are the building blocks of the script.
+The matrix `grid` and the three-dimensional array `poss` are the building blocks of the algorithm.

 `grid`
 ------